Introduction

 Reporting against our KPIs

 In 2020 we committed to report against corporate KPIs in our annual slavery statement.
 These KPIs include ambitions to train staff and raise corporate awareness of modern slavery, improve internal reporting mechanisms of incidents of modern slavery, and build the capacity in our supply chain to improve their modern slavery policies.
-In 2022 we sought to increase the ambition of these KPIs:
+In 2023 we sought to increase the ambition of these KPIs.

-KPI 1: Training and capacity building of staff about modern slavery issues and increasing awareness
+KPI 1: Training and capacity building of UK employed staff on modern slavery issues and awareness.

 Target: 80% of UK employed permanent staff attend online training, completing a test before and afterwards to record whether their understanding of the issues and awareness has increased.

-The training modules were piloted and tested in 2021 and 2022 with programme teams and 26 grantee organisations in Columbia, Mexico, South Africa, Malaysia, Indonesia, and Kenya under Palladium’s UK Partnering for Accelerated Climate Transitions (UK PACT) programme funded by the UK Department for Business, Energy, and Industrial Strategy (BEIS).
+The training modules were also adapted for projects and specifically for downstream grantees to use.
+This was piloted and tested with UK funded programme teams and 26 grantee organisations in Colombia, Mexico, South Africa, Malaysia, Indonesia, and Kenya under Palladium’s UK Partnering for Accelerated Climate Transitions (UK PACT) programme funded by the UK Foreign, Commonwealth and Development Office (FCDO).
 The training was modified in response to feedback, with the main revision being the inclusion of the reading list for further research.

-The training includes an overview of the global situation of modern slavery and how to identify those at risk; it emphasises the responsibility to report and provides instructions on how to report.
-The training also provides resources that trainees can use to find data on the prevalence of modern slavery in specific countries, as well as the national legislation and context-specific vulnerabilities.
+The training includes an overview of the global situation of modern slavery, training on how to identify those at risk; it emphasises the responsibility to report and provides instructions on how to report.
+The training also provides resources so that trainees can use to find data on the prevalence of modern slavery in specific countries, as well as the national legislation and context-specific vulnerabilities.

 KPI 2: Whistle-blowing hotline and reporting mechanisms monitored for cases involving modern slavery and cases dealt with appropriately and efficiently.